What To Say When You See Someone You Know On Dating Apps

 That said, there are a few ground rules I would recommend abiding by when it comes to engaging with people from your real life via dating app: 1) Don't swipe right on people from your romantic past... too sticky.
 2) Don't swipe right on co-workers, especially if you are in a senior position.
 3) Be prepared with a witty remark to send in case you do match with said human from your actual life.
 4) Don't take their swipe right as an immediate "I want to date you."
 As for those first witty messages?
 Here are some offerings from yours truly:

-1. "How many dick pics have you gotten on this so far?"
+1. "How many X-rated pics have you gotten on this so far?"

-This works whether you match with a lady or a man you know from the real world, because no one likes a dick pic, but everybody likes talking about them.
+This works whether you match with a lady or a man you know from the real world, because no one likes these pics, but everybody likes talking about them.
 (For the record, I have never been accosted by an unsolicited one on the apps, but apparently, it's a thing.)

 2. "Come here often?"